Dan Whitehouse: Dreamland Tomorrow

 After four years, Whitehouse's third album for Reveal was released in May 2020.
 Entitled Dreamland Tomorrow the 22 track collection was produced by Boo Hewerdine and Reveal record label boss Tom Rose, and featured contributions from John Elliott (The Little Unsaid), Eric Lane (Joan As Police Woman) minimalist composer Richard J. Birkin, Emily Barker, and BBC Jazz Award winning Saxophonist Xhosa Cole.

 The album was pulled together from a collection of around 70 demos.
 Disc 1 is described as "experimental" while disc 2 is "rawer, more live setting".

 FolkRadio stated that Dreamland Tomorrow unveiled "a strikingly new maturity and willingness to push the envelope," which saw Whitehouse "adopting an experimental approach and more expansive sound palette."
-NorthernSky observed the experimental material was "reminiscent of Scott Walker’s more adventurous exploits" while England On Sunday asked "is Dan Whitehouse the David Bowie of folk?"
+NorthernSky observed the experimental material was "reminiscent of Scott Walker's more adventurous exploits" while England On Sunday asked "is Dan Whitehouse the David Bowie of folk?"

 The release was complemented by the 6-track Dreamland Live EP, featuring live versions of selected album tracks, alongside several remixes, including Tomorrow by Gustaf Ljunggren.

 Dan extended the textural approach featured on the first part of the album for his soundtrack to Charlie Chaplin's The Vagabond - a commission for Birmingham Comedy Festival 2020.

 The Glass Age

-Dan's sixth album, entitled The Glass Age is was released in July 2022.
+Dan's sixth album, entitled The Glass Age was released in July 2022.
 The album reflects on how the human experience and ways of connecting have changed during the age of computers and mobile phones and was described by The Sunday Times as brimming with “subtle and delicate melodies.”

+A companion album, Reflections On The Glass Age, saw Dan revisiting the songs from The Glass Age.
+Described as "an acoustic sequel" the 2023 release presents "the same songs stripped back."